Kyubied6319/UrPoll/README.md

 # PollsApplication
-> python django program to manage polls
+> python django program to host & manage polls

-A python program that allows admins to add, change adn delete polls that users can view & vote in
+A Python program that allows admins to host, add, change and delete polls.
+So that users can view & vote in them.
 ## Installation

 #### Windows